Marsh rabbit: Description

-Marsh rabbits display a blackish brown or dark reddish dorsal surface.
-The belly is a dingy brownish gray in most but can also have a dull white appearance in mainland rabbits.
-The leading edges of the ears display small black tufts with ochre on the inside. rough hair on the dorsal side can be fringed with black hairs.
+Marsh rabbits have blackish brown or dark reddish fur on their back, head, and upper body.
+The belly is a dingy brownish gray in most cases, but can also have a dull white appearance in mainland rabbits.
+The leading edges of the ears display small black tufts with ochre on the inside.
+The rough hair on the rabbit's back may be fringed with black hairs.
 The black portions of the upper parts often change to a dull grayish buff in spring and summer months, returning to a reddish or ochre color in fall, followed by darker black in the winter.
-Rabbits of peninsular Florida typically display darker and redder colors with a cinnamon-rufous nape, feet, and legs.
+Marsh rabbits of peninsular Florida typically display darker and redder colors with a cinnamon-rufous nape, feet, and legs.
 Juveniles display much darker and duller colors than adults.